Boy George: Drug abuse and legal issues

+In 1997, George was sued for malicious falsehood by singer Kirk Brandon.
+In his 1995 autobiography Take It Like a Man, George stated that he had had a homosexual relationship with Brandon years earlier.
+Brandon denied that he had had sex with George and stated that stories about their alleged relationship had damaged his career as a musician.
+He also objected to the lyrics of a Boy George song, "Unfinished Business", which apparently were aimed at him: "I hear you married a Danish girl ...
+You break your promise easily."
+Brandon demanded damages from George, George's publishers, Sidgwick and Jackson, and also from Virgin Records and EMI Virgin Music Publishing.
+In April 1997, the court ruled in favour of George, adding that he did not believe Brandon when Brandon denied having had a physical relationship with George.
+The judge ordered Brandon to pay £200,000 to Virgin Records, EMI Virgin Music, and the book publisher in court costs.
+Following the lawsuit, Brandon declared bankruptcy, which resulted in George paying over £20,000 in legal fees instead.

 On 7 October 2005, Boy George was arrested in Manhattan on suspicion of cocaine possession and falsely reporting a burglary.
 Boy George denied that the drugs were his.
 In court on 1 February 2006, the cocaine possession charge was dropped and Boy George pleaded guilty to falsely reporting a burglary.
 He was sentenced to five days of community service, fined US$1,000 and ordered to attend a drug rehabilitation programme.
 On 17 June 2006, a Manhattan judge issued a warrant for the arrest of Boy George after he failed to appear in court for a hearing on why Boy George wanted to change his sentence for the false burglary report.
 Boy George's attorney informed the court that he had advised Boy George not to appear at that hearing.
 On 14 August 2006, Boy George reported to the New York City Department of Sanitation for his court-ordered community service.
 As a result of the intense media coverage, he was allowed to finish his community service inside the Sanitation Department grounds and out of public view.